antirez/disque/README.md

 ## `ACKJOB jobid1 jobid2 ... jobidN`

 Acknowledges the execution of one or more jobs via job IDs.
 The node receiving the ACK will replicate it to multiple nodes and will try to garbage collect both the job and the ACKs from the cluster so that memory can be freed.

+A node receiving an ACKJOB command about a job ID it does not know, will create a special empty job, with the state set to "acknowledged", called a "dummy ACK".
+The dummy ACK is used in order to retain the acknolwedge during a netsplit if the ACKJOB is send to a node that does not have a copy of the job.
+When the partition heals, a job garbage collection will be attempted.

+However since the job ID encodes information about the job being an "at most once" or an "at least once" job, the dummy ACK is only created for at least once jobs.

 ## `FASTACK jobid1 jobid2 ... jobidN`